betheden/hebrew-grammar/content/stem.rst

 Middle voice
 ~~~~~~~~~~~~

-Middle voice means that the subject receives the action but also is
+Middle voice means that the subject receives the verbal action but also is
-(partially) involved in performing the action.
-This kind of action
+(partially) involved in performing the verbal action.
+Middle voice
 stands somewhere between passive voice and reflexive voice.

 .. csv-table:: Example: GEN 3:5